The Asylum Act provides for the right to:

 Furthermore, the law provides for a general right to interpretation ‘whenever necessary’ during registration of the application and throughout the asylum procedure.[5]
 This refers to the right to interpretation into a language that the asylum seeker understands or is reasonably expected to understand.[6]

-In practice, while SEF generally complies with the obligation to inform asylum seekers of key developments, decisions and associated rights during asylum procedures, interpretation for that purpose is not systematically available and rarely includes an explanation of the grounds of the decision.
-The absence of translation has also been problematic in cases where SEF informs asylum seekers of developments in their applications by postal mail and email in Portuguese.[7]
+In practice, while SEF generally complied with the obligation to inform asylum seekers of key developments, decisions and associated rights during asylum procedures, interpretation for that purpose was not systematically available and rarely included an explanation of the grounds of the decision.
+The same deficiencies have been broadly observed since the beginning of AIMA’s operation.
+The absence of translation had also been problematic in cases where SEF informed asylum seekers of developments in their applications by postal mail and email in Portuguese.[7]

 Information at the registration stage

-CPR’s liaison officers present at SEF-GAR develop efforts to explain the content of the documents handled to applicants, especially when they are not able to read.
+CPR’s liaison officers present at SEF-GAR/AIMA until the end of January 2024 used to develop efforts to explain the content of the documents handled to applicants, especially when they were not able to read.

 Information on the Dublin procedure

 CPR has no indication that the common information leaflet provided for in Article 4(3) of the Dublin III Regulation is being systematically distributed.
-Nevertheless, SEF confirmed that such information is provided.
+Nevertheless, SEF stated in the past that such information was in fact being provided.
+AIMA’s practice in this regard is unclear.

 In CPR’s experience, the only information provided on the functioning of the Dublin system seems to be contained in the general information leaflet on the Dublin III and Eurodac Regulations, which is limited.